-A new manuscript published in Endocrinology, a journal published by the Endocrine Society, claims that women taking hormonal birth control pills are at an increased risk of fatal blood clots if they contract COVID-19.
+A new manuscript published in Endocrinology, a journal published by the Endocrine Society, shows that women taking hormonal birth control pills may be at an increased risk of fatal blood clots if they contract COVID-19.
 The report was co-authored by Dr. Daniel Spratt of Maine Medical Center and Dr. Rachel Buchsbaum of Tufts University School of Medicine.

 Estrogen, which is a key component in the birth control pill, is closely linked to blood clots (also known as thrombosis).
 Recent reports show that blood clots are also posing a significant danger to many patients with COVID, with one study in Amsterdam finding that nearly one-third of hospitalized COVID patients had complications from blood clots.